quantileconsulting/futtetennista.github.io/posts/haskell/2018-07-13-yesod-docker-on-heroku.markdown

 ---
-title: Deploy Yesod Applications to Heroku
+title: Deploy Yesod Applications to Heroku with Docker
 author: cohomology
-tags: haskell, yesod, heroku, postgresql
+tags: haskell, yesod, heroku, postgresql, docker
 ---

-In this post I will show you a step by step guide on how to deploy an yesod application to heroku, with optional support of postgresql.
-If you follow this guide along, you should have a demo application running on heroku in the end.
+This post is based on a previous post but we will be pushing a docker image to heroku instead.
+If you follow this guide  step by step, you should have a demo application running on heroku(in a docker container)!

 <!--more-->